Smartphone Detox: How To Power Down In A Wired World

 Tiffany Shlain, a San Francisco Bay Area filmmaker, and her family power down all their devices every Friday evening, for a 24-hour period.

 "It's something we look forward to each week," Shlain says.
-She and her husband Ken Goldberg, a professor in the field of robotics at the University of California, Berkeley, are very tech savvy.
+She and her husband, Ken Goldberg, a professor in the field of robotics at the University of California, Berkeley, are very tech savvy.
 But they find they need a break.

 "During the week, [we're] like an emotional pinball machine responding to all the external forces," Shlain says.
 The buzzes, beeps, emails, alerts and notifications never end.